The SOLIDWORKS software is maximized (dynamic) to your browser window size.

-Click Settings > Change resolution (lower left of the browser window) to find the setting that works best.
-Most people use Dynamic resolution.
+Click Settings > Screen resolution (upper left of the browser window) to find the setting that works best.
+Most people use Match local display.

 You might also need to experiment with your browser's zoom level.
 A value less than 100% causes buttons and menus in SOLIDWORKS to shrink.
 To make them more accessible, increase the zoom level through your browser’s settings.

 Here are some basic tools for using SOLIDWORKS in a browser.